NEAR Shoemaker: Spacecraft

 NEAR spacecraft inside its Delta II rocket.

 The spacecraft has the shape of an octagonal prism, approximately 1.7 m on a side, with four fixed gallium arsenide solar panels in a windmill arrangement, a fixed 1.5 m X-band high-gain radio antenna with a magnetometer mounted on the antenna feed, and an X-ray solar monitor on one end (the forward deck), with the other instruments fixed on the opposite end (the aft deck).
 Most electronics were mounted on the inside of the decks.
 The propulsion module was contained in the interior.
 The decision to mount instruments on the body of the spacecraft rather than using booms resulted in the gamma-ray spectrometer needing to be shielded from noise generated by the craft.
 A bismuth germanate shield was used, although this proved only moderately effective.

 The craft was three-axis stabilized and used a single bipropellant (hydrazine / nitrogen tetroxide) 450 newton (N) main thruster, and four 21 N and seven 3.5 N hydrazine thrusters for propulsion, for a total delta-V potential of 1450 m/s.
 Attitude control was achieved using the hydrazine thrusters and four reaction wheels.
 The propulsion system carried 209 kg of hydrazine and 109 kg of NTO oxidizer in two oxidizer and three fuel tanks.

-Power was provided by four 1.8 by 1.2 meter gallium arsenide solar panels, which could produce 400 watts at 2.2 AU (329,000,000 km), NEARs maximum distance from the Sun and 1800 watts at one AU (150,000,000 km).
-Power was stored in a nine-ampere-hour, 22-cell rechargeable super nickel-cadmium battery.
+Power was provided by four 1.8 by 1.2-meter gallium arsenide solar panels, which could produce 400 watts at 2.2 AU (329,000,000 km), NEARs maximum distance from the Sun and 1800 watts at one AU (150,000,000 km).
+Power was stored in a 9-amp-hour, 22-cell rechargeable super nickel-cadmium battery.